SparkFun Electronics

 SparkFun Electronics (sometimes known by its abbreviation, SFE) is an electronics retailer in Niwot, Colorado, United States.
 It manufactures and sells microcontroller development boards and breakout boards.
-All products designed and produced by SparkFun are released as open-source hardware.

 History

 SparkFun Electronics was founded in 2003 by Nathan Seidle when he was a Junior at University of Colorado Boulder.
 Its first products were Olimex printed circuit boards.
 The name 'SparkFun' came about because one of the founders of SparkFun was testing a development board, and sparks flew out; Fun was chosen because the company's self-stated aim is to educate people about electronics.
 In January 2011, an education department was formed to outreach to local schools, hackerspaces, and events.